Blotch3D/Blotch3D/README.md

 -   A NuGet package

-Note: Check out UrhoSharp.
-I wrote Blotch3D before I knew about UrhoSharp.
-I haven't looked at it much, but it looks like it does pretty much everything Blotch3D does plus it has a NuGet package, physics, per vertex or better collision detection, and shadows.
+Note: Also check out UrhoSharp before getting heavy into developing with Blotch3D.
+I haven't looked at it much, but I do know it does most of what Blotch3D does plus it has a NuGet package, physics, per vertex or better collision detection, and shadows.
+However, getting started in it seems to be a bit more painful, and overriding functionality seems to be more convoluted (possibly because it's a wrapper to Urho3D \[C++\]).

 Creating a new project
 ======================